Deep Water Hap

 Compatibility and Cohabitation: Its ineptitude and disinterest in fighting makes it vulnerable but highly beloved to insert in "Haps and Peacocks Tanks" populated by quiet Aulonocara, Copadichromis and Lethrinops.
 Useless to reiterate the madness of accompanying such "gentlemen" with furious schools of Mbuna or worse turbulent South American cichlids, as they would be confined to rot curled up.

-Aquarium Reproduction: Polygamous brooding species, sometimes very reluctant to domestic reproduction in unbalanced or overcrowded tanks.
+Aquarium Breeding: Polygamous brooding species, sometimes very reluctant to domestic reproduction in unbalanced or overcrowded tanks.
 Segregating the male with 3 or 4 females in a separate tank will trigger the magic: the male shows off iridescent colors attracting the female towards a brushed sand concavity, she will retain the formed little ones releasing them among small massifs for about a month of complete starvation of the mother.

 Risks and Diseases: They stress frighteningly and pale in the intense light typical of phytostimulating lamps, refusing the meal or losing weight from stress.
 Easy contraction of skin abrasions if set up in the presence of gravel or pointed vitreous splinters on the bottom avidly explored by them with bites.